ReportDec 8, 2020

 Although gender inequality is not a novel issue in Latin America and especially not in Venezuela, the current humanitarian crisis has made women more vulnerable financially, politically, and socially, and made sexual violence and discrimination commonplace.
 According to a recent report by Venezuelan non-profit organization Center for Peace and Justice (CEPAZ), the crisis has increased women’s vulnerability through the lack of governance and weakened institutions, impoverishment, lack of access to food and medicine, and the rising forced migration, among other factors.

-Angela Chavez is an associate director, communications and community specialist in the Adrienne Arsht Latin America Center.
+Angela Chavez was an associate director, communications and community specialist in the Adrienne Arsht Latin America Center.
 During her time at the Atlantic Council, Angela has led the design, implementation, and evaluation of international development programs, and has served as liaison between the Council and its funders, as well as local partners.
 Angela previously worked as a program manager and business development analyst at My Business Matches, a technology company that provides a business matchmaking software solution.
 She also worked with the Albright Stonebridge Group, a strategic advisory and commercial diplomacy firm, where she split her time between the former US Secretary of State Madeleine Albright’s team and the Operations team, supporting policy research, and planning both internal and external events.
 Angela is originally from Caracas, Venezuela.
 She is a native Spanish-speaker, fluent in English, and proficient in French.
 Angela holds a bachelor’s degree in international affairs from American University.